Car prowls, burglaries, shoplifting: See which neighborhoods lead Seattle in property crimes

 There are other complications.

-Green says that the way practices vary among police departments might have an effect on how many property crime reports they receive.
+Garth Green says that the way practices vary among police departments might have an effect on how many property crime reports they receive.

 “There’s a large number of agencies that don’t report to car prowls.
 You can go online to file the report, but the police will not come out,” he said.
 “I think what happens a lot of times is that discourages people from reporting … nothing’s going to get done about it, so why bother?”